PaloAltoNetworks/rbac-police/README.md

 go build
 ```
 2. Connect `kubectl` to a Kubernetes cluster.
-3. Evaluate RBAC permissions using the policy library.
+3. Evaluate RBAC permissions and identify privilege escalation paths in your cluster using the default policy library.
 ```shell
 ./rbac-police eval lib/
 ```